The Art of Being Present

 One way to approach teaching people how to be present is to teach that we must first be present to realize the inspirations and beauties of life.
 While that is the approach most of us take, it never gets us anywhere.
 Distraction sets in before too long and our foe, that ‘intimate intruder’, always wins.
 We must realize that in order to practice the art of being present, we must first step into the ordinary shoes of being our own Artist.

 Over the last 10 years of practicing meditation, I’ve developed daily practices that help me live in the present moment as a creative.
-So, I created Present Not Perfect, a FREE downloadable workbook that showcases 10 of my practices that I refer to when I need to step into my artist shoes, embrace the imperfections, focus on being present and live a more mindful life.
+So, I created Present Not Perfect, a FREE downloadable workbook.
+It showcases ten of my practices that I refer to when I need to embrace my inner artist and imperfections, and focus on being present to live a more mindful life.

 Join the Illume Co.
-Community below to receive your Present Not Perfect Workbook.
+Community to receive your Present Not Perfect Workbook.